nuke-build/nuke/CONTRIBUTING.md

 ### When creating an issue

-Choose one of the [issue templates](https://github.com/nuke-build/nuke/issues/new/choose) and fill it out as good as possible.
+Choose one of the [issue templates](https://github.com/nuke-build/nuke/issues/new/choose) and fill it out as well as possible.
 This includes, but is not limited to:

 - State the issue as short as possible (more likely there's time to comprehend it)
 - Use [markdown](https://docs.github.com/en/get-started/writing-on-github) for code, logs, and other special text fragments